 - Various departments

 - Event gathering spaces

 - Recreation or break rooms

 High-quality graphics signage makes your trade show events sing.
 Stand out amidst the aisles of booths, banners and other businesses with eye-catching, custom floor or wall pieces containing branded imagery and messages.

 Wayfinding and directional signs add pops to your branded promotions as well as help visitors find your booth or display.
-Hang guiding overhead and mounted directional materials, set wayfinding floor decals or place standing directional signs to draw traffic — and attention — where you want it most.
+Hang wayfinding signs overhead, mount directional materials on your booth walls, set wayfinding floor decals or place standing directional signs to draw traffic — and attention — where you want it most.

 6. Directional Signage for Campuses